-The high quality workmanship that both Yamaha and Kawai put into their Japanese pianos is the main reason that people buy these wonderful instruments.
+The high quality workmanship that Yamaha put into their Japanese pianos is the main reason that people buy these wonderful instruments.

 The value of your piano also depends on the way you have looked after your piano.
 Tune your instrument at least once a year.
 Get a qualified technician to check it over while he’s tuning it.